 While I grew up in California, moving here to Oklahoma was actually a return to my family's roots.
 My great-great grandparents came to Oklahoma Territory by covered wagon from Missouri and settled in the southwestern part of what would become Oklahoma.
 My great-grandmother was born in Mountain View before statehood.
 My grandfather, Brian Jenkins, was born in 1918 and told me he was raised in Fort Cobb and Healdton.
 He used to tell the story of his family moving to California during the Dust Bowl Era then "riding the rails" back to his beloved Oklahoma because he was so homesick.

 I am married to Dennis Larsen, who is a deputy chief and bomb technician for the Tulsa Police Department.
 Together, we have raised three children we think are pretty amazing.
 True of every parent, right?
 In my spare time, I like to work on home improvement projects, garden, read books of any genre and search out antique treasures.

-During my career at KJRH 2 Works for You, I have produced, written and hosted several award-winning documentaries dedicated to health and welfare issues.
+During my career at KJRH 2 News Oklahoma, I have produced, written and hosted several award-winning documentaries dedicated to health and welfare issues.